nicode-io/The_Starting_Point/README.md

             ```$ sudo certbot renew --dry-run```

     ####    HTACCESS
-    >   Manage your pages redirection, create 404 or allow or deny specific IP's
+    >   Manage your pages redirection, create 404 or allow or deny specific IPs
     *   #####    Enable .htaccess in Apache
         *   You'll need to add configuration to your website's virtual host, repeat this operation for each website you host
         *   Open your website's virtual host configuration file: